Glasgow, West Coast, Inverness, Aberdeen & Edinburgh

 This morning we'll take a ferry to the Isle of Mull and travel to mystical Iona, a holy isle.
 St. Columba and his followers came here from Ireland in 563 AD and founded a monastery that became the heart of the early Scottish Church.
 Today, the Iona community continues the tradition of worship first established by St. Columba 1450 years ago and Iona Abbey is one of Scotland's most historic and sacred sites as Iona remains an enduring symbol of Christianity in Scotland and a celebrated focus for Christian pilgrimage.
 After our visit, we'll return to our hotel on the mainland.Accommodations: Loch Fyne Hotel or Imperial Hotel or similar

 We'll depart the West Coast today and journey through the Highlands to Inverness with a Loch Ness cruise en route.
-Loch Ness is the deepest, freshwater lock in the Scottish Highlands and is one of the most visited locations in Scotland.
+Loch Ness is one of the largest freshwater lakes in the Scottish Highlands and is one of the most visited locations in Scotland.
 Loch Ness is best known for alleged sightings of the cryptozoological Loch Ness Monster, also known affectionately as "Nessie".Accommodations: Macdonald Drumossie Hotel or similar

 After breakfast at our hotel, we can spend the day at leisure exploring Inverness independently or join an optional full-day excursion to explore the Highlands.Accommodations: Macdonald Drumossie Hotel or similar